It’s my pleasure to announce that we’ve just rolled out LinkedIn manual tasks.

 When adding a step, choose from the dropdown menu above the subject line.

-In this scenario let’s say we’re picking an email as Step 1, but you can also start your campaign with a manual task.
-Or build a campaign with manual tasks only, with no emails at all.
+In this scenario let’s say we’re picking an email as Step 1, but you can also start your campaign with a task – either type.
+Or build a campaign with tasks only, with no emails at all.

 You can add as much as 8 steps to your campaign – and it’s up to you how many of them are emails, and how many are tasks.